pmean/build-website/text/07/RecommendationsSackett.md

 patients experience developmental problems that make communication difficult?

-**Can you generate a clinically sensible estimate of your patient\'s pre-test probability?** To apply a diagnostic test, you first need an estimate of the pre-test probability.
+**Can you generate a clinically sensible estimate of your patient's pre-test probability?** To apply a diagnostic test, you first need an estimate of the pre-test probability.
 Do you have records in your practice regarding how often patients who come to you complaining of a particular problem actually have the disease that you are testing for?
 Are there regional or national surveys that estimate prevalence of the disease?
-You\'d have to adjust this estimate, of course, because the patients who come to see you are more likely to have the disease than the typical probability you\'d get by an \"on the street\" survey.
+You'd have to adjust this estimate, of course, because the patients who come to see you are more likely to have the disease than the typical probability you'd get by an "on the street" survey.
 If your patients are similar to the research studies, then the prevalence of disease in that study might be a reasonable estimate.
 If your patients are dissimilar, but in a way that leads to a predictable increase or decrease in the pre-test probability, make the appropriate adjustment.
-If you have personal experience through many years of practice, you might be able to provide a \"seat of the pants\" estimate.
+If you have personal experience through many years of practice, you might be able to provide a "seat of the pants" estimate.
 Just be sure that your estimate is not colored by your most recent case or your most embarrassing case.

 **Will the resulting post-test probabilities affect your management and help your patient?** A diagnostic test is useless if the likelihood ratio does not shift the probability by a sufficient amount to cause you to cross a treatment threshold.
-You don\'t have to do a formal likelihood ratio calculation for every patient that you see, however.
+You don't have to do a formal likelihood ratio calculation for every patient that you see, however.
 Just run a few examples that are typical for a reasonable range of patients (e.g., calculate the results using pre-test probabilities from